Combustor: Components

-The dome and swirler are the part of the combustor that the primary air (see Air flow paths below) flows through as it enters the combustion zone.
-Their role is to generate turbulence in the flow to rapidly mix the air with fuel.
+The dome and swirler are the part of the combustor that the primary air flows through as it enters the combustion zone. (see § Air flow paths) Their role is to generate turbulence in the flow to rapidly mix air with fuel.
 Early combustors tended to use bluff body domes (rather than swirlers), which used a simple plate to create wake turbulence to mix the fuel and air.
 Most modern designs, however, are swirl stabilized (use swirlers).
-The swirler establishes a local low pressure zone that forces some of the combustion products to recirculate, creating the high turbulence.
+The swirler establishes a local low pressure zone that forces some of the combustion products to recirculate, creating high turbulence.
 However, the higher the turbulence, the higher the pressure loss will be for the combustor, so the dome and swirler must be carefully designed so as not to generate more turbulence than is needed to sufficiently mix the fuel and air.